 If you require extension of time in an exam you must either be:

-- registered with Disability Services, or
+- registered with Accessibility Services, or

 - from a non-English speaking background and meet the conditions detailed in the Extension of Time for Examination form.